zekarias-tilahun/goat/README.md

 `--train-prop:` or `-tp:`
 The specific training proportion to be evaluated.
 Default is 0.5

+`--identify:` or `-i:`
+A flag to identify the best epoch that leads to the best link prediction result using a validation set.
+Default is False.

 Supported dataset names
 -----------------------
  - ```cora``` (Citation dataset - results reported in the paper)